pip-services/pip-services-docs/content/en/tutorials/beginner_tutorials/_index.md

 Observability is critical for monitoring and understanding the behavior of complex microservice architectures.
 In this set of tutorials, we will explore the various tools and techniques used for observability.

 ### [Messaging](messaging)
-A group of tutorials that explain how to handle asynchronous communication with Pip.Services
+A group of tutorials that explain how to handle asynchronous communication using Pip.Services and technologies such as HTTP, gRPC, and command sets.

 ### [Discovery Services](discovery_services)
-In this tutorial, you will learn how to create and operate a discovery service that stores connection parameters in memory.
+This tutorial teaches the reader how to create and operate a discovery service that stores connection parameters in memory.

 ### [Mustache Templates](mustache_templates)
 PIP.Services offers an implementation of a Mustache engine available in its Expressions module.
 This implementation of Mustache is enhanced with the addition of some helpers.
 In this tutorial, you will learn how to use the MustacheTemplate component to evaluate different Mustache templates.